Yajna Sri Satakarni

-Yajna Sri Satakarni (Brahmi: 𑀲𑀺𑀭𑀺 𑀬𑀜 𑀲𑀸𑀢𑀓𑀡𑀺 Siri Yaña Sātakaṇi), also known as Gautamiputra Yajna Sri, was an Indian ruler of the Satavahana dynasty.
+Yajna Sri Satakarni, also known as Gautamiputra Yajna Sri, was an Indian ruler of the Satavahana dynasty.
 He was the brother of Vashishtiputra Satakarni.
 His reign is dated variously: c.
 152-181 CE, c.
 165-195 CE, c.
 170-199 CE or c.
 174-203.

 He is considered to be the last great king of the Satavahana dynasty.
 He regained some of the territory lost to Shakas (the Western Satraps) under Vashishtiputra Satakarni.
 He defeated the Western Satraps and reconquered their southern regions in western and central India.
 The Satavahana started to decline after Yajna Sri Satakarni, while the Western Satraps would continue to prosper for another two centuries.

 Coinage

 Inscriptions

 There are two inscriptions of Yajna Sri Satakarni at Kanheri, in cave No.81, and in the Chaitya cave No.3.